AntoPorter/antoporter.github.io/docs/defenderxdr/defenderoffice365/ll-safelinks-rewrap.md

-# Lessons Learnt: Safe Links Rewrap Breaking URLs
+# Lessons Learnt: Resolving Safe Links Rewrap Breaking URLs

----

 Ensuring robust protection while maintaining user experience is paramount for clients.
 One feature in Microsoft Defender for Office 365 that strikes this balance is **Safe Links**.
 This feature provides real-time URL scanning and protection, safeguarding users from malicious URLs in emails and Office documents.

+---
 ## The Problem

 A common challenge when implementing Safe Links is that legitimate URLs, such as password reset links from trusted domains, can be broken when rewrapped by Safe Links.
 This can lead to user frustration and increased support tickets, as users are unable to complete necessary actions like resetting their passwords.
+This may even lead to not using the protection feature entirely.

 ## The Resolution

 To address this issue, you can configure Safe Links to exclude specific domains from being rewrapped.
 This ensures that critical links, such as those for password resets, remain functional while still providing protection for other URLs.

-### Steps to Exclude Domains:
+### Steps to Exclude Domains

-1. **Access the Microsoft Defender XDR Portal**: Navigate to the [Microsoft Defender portal](https://security.microsoft.com).
+1. **Access the Microsoft Defender XDR Portal**: Navigate to the [Microsoft Defender XDR portal](https://security.microsoft.com).

 2. **Modify Safe Links Policy**: